-North Korea invaded South Korea 2 days earlier on 25 June 1950.
+North Korea had invaded South Korea 2 days earlier on 25 June 1950.

-By 1965 the CIA noted that available stocks of RS-1 sets were “diminishing”.
+By 1965 the CIA noted that available stocks of their RS-1 sets were “diminishing”.

 The U.S. Army did utilize the basic design of the RS-1 as the functional basis for the new AN/GRC-109 to be supportable with standardized training, repair parts and depot maintenance within the Army supply and logistics system.